OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 The new page was launched as part of the new site in January 2016 with a generic Contact Us form, with service categories to help speed up the processing of the responses.
 Without a corporate customer service email address, all submissions were forwarded to the webmaster address looked after by our team.

-After 8 days we'd received 107
+After 8 days we'd received 107 form submissions, which outstripped our ability to handle them and reflected users were defaulting to email rather than using the rest of the site.

 ## Options we considered